acidtmn/nodebb3/README.md

 **Switch the database to Redis** and click "Install NodeBB".
 When everything is done, click "Launch NodeBB".
 The container will restart and the browser switch to the forum.

-### Attention

-I am not sure, if an upgrade from 1.19.x to 2.x.x works well in terms of the DB schema upgrade.
-So be sure to backup your volumes in case anything goes awry.

-The Web Installer of 1.19.4 leaks the admin password to the log!
-Be sure to change it right after a fresh installation.

-If an image of version 1.5.x or less is used, the container will not restart on "Launch NodeBB".
-The restart must be done manually.

 ### Environment Variables